Are Cat Ears Supposed to Be Hot?

 It is interesting to note that nowadays when a doctor checks the temperature of her human patient she will sometimes do it with a device which is inserted into the ear.
 The temperature is measured very quickly and accurately.
 This reinforces the idea that the internal body temperature of a human or a cat is very near that which we can touch in or on the ear.
 This is why it feels warm or in the words of the title to this article ‘hot’.
 I would not, to be fair, described cat ears as hot.
 A more accurate description would be warm.

 In warm weather the ears will be warmer and if a cat has been very active they may feel warmer.
 Cat’s ears are vulnerable to sunburn and frostbite in because the protective covering of fur is very slight.
-Whit cats with pink skin are particularly vulnerable.
+Cats with pink skin are particularly vulnerable.
 The ear flaps are also vulnerable to damage in fights which is why cats fold them back prior to fighting (also a body language signal).